-For years, we have seen endless “all-natural” marketing when it comes to cosmetics and toiletry products.
-But what are these natural products saving us from?
-And is everything labeled “all-natural” actually free of unhealthy or unsafe ingredients?
+Today, “all-natural” cosmetics and toiletry products line store shelves.
+But, are these natural products better for consumers?
+Is everything labeled “all-natural” free of unhealthy or unsafe ingredients?

 Commonly Found In: Makeup, shampoo, moisturizer, shaving creams

-The main concern lies in parabens disrupting the endocrine system, which can potentially lead to breast cancer or early puberty.
+The main concern lies in parabens disrupting the endocrine system of the body.
+This can potentially lead to breast cancer or early puberty.

 Commonly Found In: Nail polish, perfume, shampoo

-Phthalates is a group term to describe a certain set of chemicals often used to make plastic sturdier, and sometimes used for dissolving.
-The United States Food and Drug Administration (FDA) does not have a firm position on phthalates.
-Yet, studies have shown a link between phthalates and decreased hormone levels, endometriosis, low sperm quality, obesity, resistance to insulin, ovarian aging, and even cancer.
+Phthalates describes a certain set of chemicals often used to make plastic sturdier.
+It is sometimes used for dissolving.
+The U.S. Food and Drug Administration (FDA) does not have a firm position on phthalates.

 Commonly Found In: Eyelash glue, perfume, hair products, nail polish